fuzziqersoftware/resource_dasm/README.md

 ### Game map generators

+* For Blobbo maps: use resource_dasm to get the PMP8 and Blev resources from Blobbo, then use render_sprite to convert PMP8 128 into a .bmp file, then run `blobbo_render <Blev-file.bin> <PMP8-128.bmp>`
 * For Ferazel's Wand maps: `ferazel_render` in the directory with the data files, or `ferazel_render --help` to see all the options (there are many!)
 * For Gamma Zee maps: `gamma_zee_render gamma_zee_application levels_filename`
 * For Harry the Handsome Executive maps: `harry_render --clut-file=clut.bin`, or just `harry_render` to see all the options (there are many!)